 Imagine if we had more small farms growing everywhere, that care about the health of the soil, the plants, the earth.
 Imagine if everyone was fed well, and had an abundance of organic food.
-Imagine a world where everyone feels healthy, well, and has the ability to do what they love.

 We don’t have to do away with Super Markets and only live off our own land- although that’s great if you can do so.
 We can still have the convenience of Super Markets, we just need to change the way we are making, growing and distributing food products in order to be more sustainable, and the way to do that is by not having the same ingredients in every batch, ingredients which are not meant to be grown year-round.